webzakimbo/bcome-read-the-docs/docs/source/core-concepts/network-configuration.rst

 .. include:: ../urls.rst

 .. meta::
-   :description lang=en: Core Bcome concepts - the network configuration file
+   :description lang=en: Your network configuration defines the architecture of your namespaces and SSH configuration.

 *********************
 Network Configuration